|

 original.
 The original lower platform shows round holes which hints that

 rope was used for strapping.
-The blades was made of wrought iron and have
+The blades have been made from wrought iron and have

 turned over curls.
 See detail 3.